cncf/glossary/content/en/ebpf.md

 they send a request to the kernel.
 For applications that require more flexibility, such as direct hardware access, the kernel can be extended via what is known as the "Linux kernel modules" approach.
-It can extend the kernel's default functionality allowing applications deeper access to the underlying components.
+This approach extends the kernel's default functionality allowing applications deeper access to the underlying components.
  Unfortunately, this could introduce security risks as well.